gdampf/Jarolift/README.md

 You can build this on a bread board (see fritzing) or use my PCB (Jarollator).

 If somebody has build a nice housing on 3d-printer for the cirquit and the remote, let me know.

+To be used with VSCode Version: 1.79.2 (user setup) and Platformio 6.1.7, but the versions shouldn't mean that much.
+For Versions on Library the platformio.ini.template